Andrios17/Andrios17/README.md

 Skills: / REACT / JS / HTML / CSS / NODE.JS / EXPRESS.JS / PYTHON / FLASK / RESTFUL APIS / POSTGRESQL / MONGODB

-- 🔭 I’m currently working on this page.
+- 🔭 I’m currently working on an NBA Card Management API
 - 🌱 I’m currently learning Flask and the wonderful world of APIs
 - 👯 I’m looking to collaborate on just about anything, feel free to send me a message